Author Archives: HVAC Webmasters

 Image Generation

 While much of the focus of AI has been on text-based content, tools like MidjourneyStable Diffusion, and Canva’s Text to Image app empower HVAC companies to produce unique images for website content.
-The key to adequately using AI-generated photos is to avoid prompts that include human beings.
-You should only generate AI images of non-human things like air conditioners, furnaces, etc.

 In many cases, AI-generated images are as good or better than royalty-free stock photos.
 However, the legality of how these images are generated remains up in the air.
-So always proceed with caution.
+So, always proceed with caution.

 Canva Text to Image App Example (Screenshot)